top of page

 In this approach, qualitative and quantitative data are collected concurrently but analysed separately.
 The qualitative data is examined using thematic or content analysis methods, while the quantitative data is analysed using statistical techniques.
 Once the separate analyses are completed, the findings are compared or combined to draw a comprehensive conclusion, providing a more thorough and nuanced understanding of the research topic.

-This mixed methods design is well-suited for conducting comprehensive studies integrating qualitative and quantitative data.
-By incorporating both types of data, researchers can gain a multifaceted understanding of the various dimensions of the phenomenon under investigation.
-This design not only enriches the depth of analysis but also facilitates the validation of research findings across multiple data sources, thereby enhancing the overall robustness and reliability of the study (Plano Clark & Ivankova, 2016).
+This mixed-methods design is well-suited for conducting comprehensive studies that integrate qualitative and quantitative data.
+By incorporating both types of data, researchers can gain a multifaceted understanding of the phenomenon under investigation.
+This design not only deepens the analysis but also facilitates the validation of research findings across multiple data sources, thereby enhancing the study's overall robustness and reliability (Plano Clark & Ivankova, 2016).

 b.
 Explanatory Sequential Design

 This approach initially entails systematically collecting and analysing measurable numerical data to identify patterns, trends, differences, or correlations.
-Following this, in-depth qualitative data is gathered to offer additional insights, explanations, or contextual information that can complement and enrich the quantitative findings.
-Combining these two methods achieves a holistic and thorough analysis of the subject matter, providing a comprehensive understanding of the topic.
+Following this, in-depth qualitative data are gathered to provide additional insights, explanations, or contextual information that complement and enrich the quantitative findings.
+Combining these two methods yields a holistic, thorough analysis of the subject matter, providing a comprehensive understanding of the topic.

 This sequential explanatory design approach is particularly useful in research that starts with a comprehensive quantitative analysis.
 It provides a more in-depth understanding of specific results or anomalies.
-It is especially suitable for studies exploring unexpected findings from the initial quantitative data (Creswell, 2014).
+It is especially suitable for studies that explore unexpected findings in the initial quantitative data (Creswell, 2014).
 This method allows researchers to effectively combine quantitative and qualitative data collection and analysis, enhancing the overall rigour and depth of the research process.

 c.
 Exploratory Sequential Design

-This approach to research methodology starts by collecting and analysing qualitative data, such as interviews, observations, and open-ended survey responses.
-The researchers aim to gain in-depth insights and understanding of the underlying phenomena.
+This research methodology approach begins by collecting and analysing qualitative data, such as interviews, observations, and open-ended survey responses.
+The researchers aim to gain in-depth insights into the underlying phenomena.
 Subsequently, quantitative data, including structured survey responses and numerical measurements, is gathered to either validate the initial qualitative findings or to make generalisations based on the patterns identified in the qualitative data.

-The qualitative approach to research is particularly advantageous in examining emerging or less-researched areas of study, where the acquisition of qualitative insights plays a critical role in shaping hypotheses and establishing quantitative metrics.
+The qualitative approach to research is particularly advantageous for examining emerging or under-researched areas of study, where qualitative insights are critical for shaping hypotheses and establishing quantitative metrics.
 This method is especially beneficial for generating innovative theories or conceptual frameworks (Tashakkori & Teddlie, 2010).

 d.
 Embedded Design